joannaarreola/Python/BRFSS Smoking Analysis/BRFSS Smoking Analysis Project Document.md

 - Loaded and inspected the dataset to understand structure, data types, and missing values
 - Selected relevant columns and cleaned the data by standardizing formats, handling missing values, and correcting any inconsistencies
-- Engineered new variables needed for deeper analysis
+- Engineered new "Region" variable for aggregate geographical analysis
 - Exported a cleaned version of the dataset for use in SQL and Tableau
 - Conducted exploratory analysis using visualizations showing:
   - Overall smoking status